michaelweinberger/Github-scRNA-seq-scATAC-seq-Nextflow/README.md

 - `scRNA_velocity_file`   Optional: The file path to a tab delimited file containing\
                         - a column named "sample_id" of sample identifiers,\
-                        - a column named "cellranger_count_dir" of file paths to directories containing  Cellranger count BAM files.\
+                        - a column named "cellranger_count_dir" of file paths to directories containing  Cellranger count BAM files.
 Each directory must be the direct parent directory of "/outs/possorted_genome_bam.bam", for example a `cellranger count` output directory.

-Note: If the `input` parameter is not set, mRNA velocity analysis is only run if the `scRNA_velocity_file` parameter is set.
+NOTE: If the `input` parameter is not set, mRNA velocity analysis is only run if the `scRNA_velocity_file` parameter is set.

 <br/>